engineyard/engineyard-visualvm/README.md

 - Prompt for a JVM to connect to if more than one JVM process is running on the server
+- Prompt for an instance to connect to if the environment has multiple instances
 - Data collected by `jstatd` is not yet supported, so things like the Visual GC tab are not supported yet.
 - Additional utilities to make use of the JMX connection remotely